-Burkina Faso or the Republic of Burkina Faso is a landlocked west African country at the north of Ghana.
-Burkina Faso also borders the republic of Ivory Coast to the southwest, the Republic of Benin to the southeast, the Republic of Mali to the north and the republic of Togo to the south.
+The People's Republic of Burkina Faso (or Burkina Faso for short) is a landlocked West African country just at the north of Ghana.
+Burkina Faso also borders the Republic of Ivory Coast to the southwest, the Republic of Benin to the southeast, the Republic of Mali to the north and the People's Republic of Togo to the south.

-Burkina Faso has HIV/AIDS adults prevalence rate of about 1.3%.
-About 8000 people die from HIV/AIDS in Burkina Faso every year.
-Other diseases such as malaria and yellow fever have high prevalence rates in this part of the world.
+Burkina Faso has HIV/AIDS adults prevalence rate of 1%.
+Although this prevalence rate is far better than in countries like South Africa, officially about 115,000 people were living with the disease in 2012 with about 5,500 deaths recorded within the same year.
+In reality however, more than 8000 people die from HIV/AIDS in Burkina Faso each and every year.
+Other killer diseases such as malaria continue to tear people apart in this part of the world.

-Droughts and desertification have severe effects in these parts of the world severely affecting agricultural activities.
-Other factors such as overgrazing of farming animals, soil degradation, deforestation and over population in some areas also affect agricultural activities in Burkina Faso leaving many in absolute poverty.
-Poverty is worse in the rural areas where majority of the population live.
+Droughts and desertification have severe effects in this part of the world severely affecting agricultural activities.
+Other factors such as overpopulation, overgrazing of farm animals, deforestation, etc. continue to fuel soil degradation and environmental deterioration, all of which affect agricultural activities in Burkina Faso today leaving many in absolute poverty.
+Poverty is worse especially in the rural areas where majority of the population live.

 Burkina Faso has the lowest literacy rate in the world.
-Burkina Faso has a literacy rate of about 20% which means only about 20% of the total population above age 15 can read and write in the Burkina Faso which is very bad.
-The worst literacy rate also explains the high teenage pregnancy and high HIV/AIDS rates in Burkina Faso today.
+Burkina Faso has a literacy rate of about 20% which means only about 20% of the total population above age 15 can read and write which is very bad.
+The female literacy rate is even worse.
+This worst literacy rate also explains the high teenage pregnancy rates and the extremely high levels of poverty in Burkina Faso today.